-This is my fifth year on the staff of the Grand Rapids Tri.
+This is my eighth year on the staff of the Grand Rapids Tri.
 In 2013 it was my first triathlon as an athlete and it’s still my favorite course.
-Up until this year, I’ve been a Sprint distance triathlete, but I’m changing my game up a bit as I work towards earning the West MI Endurance Award this year.
-After months of training for my first 70.3, I have a whole new appreciation for the athletes who do longer distances.
-I’ll be looking forward to crossing that finish line.
-When not working on organizing triathlons throughout the year, I’m busy organizing the lives of my three sons (10, 15, 15) and enjoying adventures with my husband of 23 years.
+Up until this year, When not working on organizing triathlons throughout the year, I’m busy organizing the lives of my three sons (13, 18, 18) and enjoying adventures with my husband of 26 years.

 Back in 2006, I saw a race where people were swimming, biking and running.
 I thought those people are nuts, but I always like new adventures and I said to myself, “I can do that.”
 Since then I have spent a lot of money on special shoes, watches, bikes and tight clothes.
 I have completed many races from sprint distance to full Ironman.
 I enjoy seeing people accomplish their goals and finish races that I once thought was nuts.
 I am thankful to have the support of my wife Sara and our two girls Marysa and Samantha.
 Without their support, I wouldn’t be able to be involved in this great sport.

 I started participating in organized races in 2012 but have been enthusiastically active my entire life.
 I found my joy for running in elementary school, joined the track team in high school and focused on speed training in college.
 I have enjoyed the adrenaline of racing and the motivation to set new personal records.
 I became involved with triathlons through my husband, who has competed in a variety of distances in races around West Michigan.
 I am excited to be back for another year to meet the awesome athletes and work with our outstanding volunteers to put on a best-in-class event.